 Who can apply?

-If you are over 18, living as a single person (this includes couples with no dependent children – we do have 4 rooms that can be used for couples) and you have nowhere satisfactory to live, or are about to have nowhere satisfactory to live, then you can register for accommodation.
+If you are over 18, living as a single person (this includes couples with no dependent children – we do have 4 rooms that can be used for couples of if you are a parent whose children do not live with you) and you have nowhere satisfactory to live, or are about to have nowhere satisfactory to live, then you can register for accommodation.